Toporikova-Lab/Spider-RNA-seq-analysis/Tables/Table S2/README.md

 # Spider-RNA-seq-analysis-Table S2

-This folder contains raw data and R scripts needed to reproduce the Additional File 3: Table S2.
+This folder contains raw data and R scripts needed to reproduce the *Additional File 3: Table S2.csv*

 Run the *Table S2.rmd*, and *clock_de_gene_cor_r.csv* and *clock_de_gene_cor_p.csv* will be generated.